FilipeLaceerda/FilipeLaceerda/README.md

 # Filipe Lacerda

 ## Hello guys 👋
 I am passionate about solving problems using programming.
-I currently work as a fullstack developer At ACT Digital allocated at Sicoob. :computer:
+I currently work as a fullstack developer At Sicoob. :computer:

  <br/> :purple_heart: &nbsp; Seeking to collaborate with Front-end projects using Angular
  <br/> :blush: &nbsp; I can help you with CSS, HTML, javascript, angular and ngrx